jtforrestal/3d3Project2/README.markdown

 **bool setCostforDest( string dest, int& port, int cost)**

-Sames as above but also returns the port number to port.
+Same as above but also returns the port number to port.

 **bool getPtrforDest(  DVTEntry** pointer, string dest)**